gibbok/typescript-book/README.md

 console.log(obj[key2]); // value 2
 ```

+In WeakMaps and WeakSets, symbols are now permissible as keys.

 ## Triple-Slash Directives

 Triple-slash directives are special comments that provide instructions to the compiler about how to process a file.
 These directives begin with three consecutive slashes (///) and are typically placed at the top of a TypeScript file and have no effects on the runtime behavior.